I AM Noticed Core Content

 Focus: Introduction and Discovery

 You will spend more time with yourself than with any other person on the planet.
 So it is very important that you use positive intra personal communication with yourself. (that means that you talk nice to yourself :) Asking yourself good questions is a great way to practice the art of discovery.
-The great thing about this skill set is that it truly is a foundation for practicing not only Noticing yourself but it will help you to be able to Notice each other and build relationships.
+The great thing about this skill set is that it truly is a foundation for practicing authentically Noticing the goodness in yourself and others.

 We get good at what we practice.
 The I AM Noticed cycle was created to help us all practice the skills that allow us to be more confident, resilient, and ultimately more positive.
 It is the heart of I AM Noticed.